 The MSDH Vital Records Department has records on file for births or deaths filed in Mississippi from November 1912 to the present.
 Marriage statistical records are on file from January 1, 1926.
 From July 1, 1938 to December 31, 1941, records were kept only by the Circuit Court Clerk in the county in which the marriage license was issued.

 Vital Records does not maintain divorce records.
 A five-year search of the divorce index is available for January 1, 1926 to June 30, 1938, and for January 1, 1942 to present for a fee of $17.
-A five-year search is available to locate the county where the divorce was granted, the book, and the page number in the Chancery Clerk's office where it is recorded.
+A five-year search is available to locate the county where the divorce was granted.
 The Chancery Clerk's office will need to be contacted directly in order to obtain a certified copy of the divorce decree.

 Who is eligible to receive a copy of the certificate?